MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-intercept-messages.md

 ---
 title: Intercept messages | Microsoft Docs
-description: Learn how to create logs or other records by intercepting and processing information exchanges using the Bot Builder SDK for Node.js.
+description: Learn how to create logs or other records by intercepting and processing information exchanges using the Bot Framework SDK for Node.js.
 author: RobStand
 ms.author: kamrani
 manager: kamrani